-Get 3 free quotes on your basement remodeling project from the best contractors near you
+Get up to 3 free quotes on your basement remodeling project from the best contractors near you.

 How to start planning a basement renovation